danmarksmiljoeportal/lagvaelgeren/doc/frontend/README.md

 ### DatasetStore

-The DatasetStore component can be activated though the LayerControl or as a stand alone.
-The DatasetStore component is using the Client API to get access to the Datacatalog service.
-The DatasetStore component makes it easy to find a dataset, see the relations between datasets and add datasets to the LayerControl.
-The DatasetStore component shows all the details of a dataset including information about the related sources (like WMS and more) and the owner of a dataset.
+The [DatasetStore](#datasetstore) component can be activated though the [LayerControl](#layercontrol) or as a stand alone.
+The [DatasetStore](#datasetstore) component is using the Client API to get access to the Datacatalog service.
+The [DatasetStore](#datasetstore) component makes it easy to find a dataset, see the relations between datasets and add datasets to the [LayerControl](#layercontrol).
+The [DatasetStore](#datasetstore) component shows all the details of a dataset including information about the related sources (like WMS and more) and the owner of a dataset.

 <img width="1231" alt="image" src="https://user-images.githubusercontent.com/3703683/223683813-f6030f1e-ec79-4384-94ff-d44cefcbc6b5.png">

-The DatasetStore component can be activated though the LayerControl or as a stand alone.
-The DatasetStore component is using the Client API to get access to the Datacatalog service.
-The DatasetStore component makes it easy to find a dataset, see the relations between datasets and add datasets to the LayerControl.
-The DatasetStore component shows all the details of a dataset including information about the related sources (like WMS and more) and the owner of a dataset.
+The [DatasetStore](#datasetstore) component can be activated though the [LayerControl](#layercontrol) or as a stand alone.
+The [DatasetStore](#datasetstore) component is using the Client API to get access to the Datacatalog service.
+The [DatasetStore](#datasetstore) component makes it easy to find a dataset, see the relations between datasets and add datasets to the [LayerControl](#layercontrol).
+The [DatasetStore](#datasetstore) component shows all the details of a dataset including information about the related sources (like WMS and more) and the owner of a dataset.

-Basic implementation (not needed if the layerControl is added!):
+Basic implementation (not needed if the [LayerControl](#layercontrol) is added!):
 ```javascript
 import { Api } from '@dmp/lagvaelger-client-api'
 import { DatasetStore } from '@dmp/lagvaelger-client-ui'